mauroservienti/milestone.github.io/_posts/got-the-time.md

 }
 ```

 > The usage of `DateTime.Now` is terrible.
 It makes the code untestable and not timezones safe.
 Production-ready code needs to inject a component that can provide that information and use `DateTimeOffset` and account for time zones.
+For the same reason, the number "40" should not be hardcoded; We should delegate the decision to a dedicated component injected via DI into the saga.

 In the `Handle` method for the `InvoiceIssued` event, we're scheduling a timeout using the `RequestTimeout` saga method.
 A timeout is nothing else than a message expected to be delivered in the future.
 The `CheckPayment` type represents the message that the infrastructure will dispatch in the future, and the `checkDate` argument is the "when" in the future. `CheckPayment`, in this sample, is an empty class such as the following: